Material Safety Data Sheet for 1-Bromoheptane

 Exposure Controls and Personal Protection

-Hygiene Measures: Wash hands and face thoroughly before breaks and after handling, remove and wash contaminated clothing before reuse
+Hygiene Measures: Wash hands thoroughly after handling, do not eat, drink, or smoke during use, remove contaminated clothing before entering eating areas

 Physical and Chemical Properties